jswymer/mydoctest/articles/projects-how-create-jobs.md

 5. Repeat steps 3 and 4 for all the tasks that you need for the job.

-## To create planning lines for jobs
+## To create planning lines for a job
 You can refine your new job tasks on job planning lines.
 A planning line can be used to capture any information that you want to track for a job.
 You can use planning lines to add information such as what resources are required or to capture what items are needed to perform the job.
 For example, if you have a task to obtain customer approval of a job, you can associate that task with planning lines for items such as meeting with the customer and creating a service contract.

 Job planning line can be of the following type.